The Canterville Ghost Summary :

 Rupert Degas’s hilarious reading brings the absurdity and theatricality of the story to life.

 With so many wonderful new books being released I’ve not found time to read many of the classics.
 Only quite recently have I discovered the brilliance of Oscar Wilde’s satirical works.
-I found the audio versions of The Importance of Being Earnest and Lady Windermere’s Fan an absolute delight – the perfect thing to brighten my mood during the daily commute.
+I found the audiobook versions of The Importance of Being Earnest and Lady Windermere’s Fan an absolute delight – the perfect thing to brighten my mood during the daily commute.
 Next on my list was his short story The Canterville Ghost.

 I’m not drawn to ghost stories, so I was relieved to find this piece is atypical of the genre.